Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Background

-All irreducible finite complex reflection groups were classified by Shephard-Todd \cite{stfinite}, as belonging to an infinite family of \textit{imprimitive} reflection groups or being one of 34 exceptional \textit{primitive} cases. \begin{definition} The $\textbf{rank}$ of a reflection group is the smallest dimension of the vector space on which the group acts irreducibly.
-Every finite complex reflection group of rank $n$ has a minimal generating set consisting of either $n$ or $n+1$ reflections.
-The group is said to be $\textbf{well-generated}$ if it can be generated by $n$ reflections. \end{definition} As we want irreducible MCG-finite T+1-tuples, we know that our nice $T$-tuple (see Defintion \ref{nice tup}) must at least be of length $n$ to generate an irreducible FCRG, so in each group we only need to search for $T$-tuples with $T > n$.
-Among the rank three and four primitive irreducible groups, only $G_{31}$ is not well-generated (see Cartan matrices in \cite[Appendix Section 3]{ld2009}.
+As we want irreducible MCG-finite $(T+1)$-tuples, we know that our nice $T$-tuple (see Definition~\ref{nice tup}) must at least be of length $n$ to generate an irreducible FCRG, so in each group we only need to search for $T$-tuples with $T > n$.
+Among the rank 3 and 4 primitive irreducible groups, only $G_{31}$ is not well-generated (see \cite[Appendix D.3]{ld2009}.
 An imprimitive group $G(m, p, n)$ is well-generated if $p = m$ or $p = 1$.

-Associated to each FCRG of rank $n$ is a set of $n$ invariants called the degrees of the reflection group \cite[Theorem 5.1]{stfinite}, \cite[Table D.3]{ld2009}.
+Associated to each FCRG of rank $n$ is a set of $n$ invariants called the degrees of the reflection group; see \cite[Theorem 5.1]{stfinite} and \cite[Table D.3]{ld2009}.
 An important property of these invariants relevant for our purposes is their relation to the eigenvalues of the group elements.
-Note that we already know the eigenvalues for any element of the group must be roots of unity since the group is finite. \begin{theorem} Let $W$ be a FCRG of rank $n$ and let $\{d_i\}_{i = 1, \dots, n}$ denote the degrees of $W$.
-Suppose $\lambda$ is some primitive $d$-th root of unity that is an eigenvalue for some element of $W$.
+Note that we already know the eigenvalues for any element of the group must be roots of unity since the group is finite.

+\begin{theorem} Let $W$ be a FCRG of rank $n$, and let $\{d_i\}_{i = 1, \dots, n}$ denote the degrees of\, $W$.
+Suppose $\lambda$ is some primitive $\supth{d}$ root of unity that is an eigenvalue for some element of\, $W$.
 Then, $d \mid d_i$ for some degree $d_i$.
-Moreover, the maximum dimension of the eigenspace corresponding to $\lambda$ for any element of the group is the number of degrees $d_i$ that is divisible by $d$, and for some element in $W$ the eigenspace corresponding to $\lambda$ achieves this maximal dimension. \end{theorem} \begin{proof} Proved in \cite[Theorem 3.4]{OrigEigv}. \end{proof} The theorem above will be helpful in our computations for the primitive groups as we know how large our field needs to be to ensure the code finds all eigenvalues.
+Moreover, the maximum dimension of the eigenspace corresponding to $\lambda$ for any element of the group is the number of degrees $d_i$ that are divisible by $d$, and for some element in $W$ the eigenspace corresponding to $\lambda$ achieves this maximal dimension. \end{theorem}